yiisoft/yii2/docs/guide/model.md

 $post->attributes = $attributes;
 ```

-In the code above we're assigning corresponding data to model fields named as array keys.
+In the code above we're assigning corresponding data to model attributes named as array keys.
 The key difference from mass
 retrieval that always works for all attributes is that in order to be assigned an attribute should be **safe** else
 it will be ignored.

 Validation rules and mass assignment
 ------------------------------------